nerva-project/nerva-docs/docs/guides/cli.md

 Quicksync, on the other hand, is a binary file that contains all of the chain's block hashes up to a certain height.
 While quicksyncing, the block hashes are compared to what is in the quicksync file rather than being computed on the fly.
 That saves your daemon from hashing each block itself, which is what makes the synchronization quick.
 It doesn't fully bypass the verification process, only the slow part of hashing the block.

 #### What are node blocked messages?
 Other nodes can be blocked from connecting to your node if they have mined an invalid block (i.e. are on a forked chain) or have possibly tampered with the code.
 You may also be blocked for being on a forked chain as well.
-Nerva also has specific measures in place to block other nodes if they report an incompatible software version (i.e. outdated software) or fail to report their version to the other nodes.
+NERVA also has specific measures in place to block other nodes if they report an incompatible software version (i.e. outdated software) or fail to report their version to the other nodes.
 These measures exist to protect the integrity of the blockchain and to ensure that all nodes are updated to a compatible version of the NERVA software.

 If you are worried about these errors, you should type `status` into your node.
 If you have connections to the network, then there is nothing to worry about.
 If it reports you have no connections, then it is highly probable that it is in fact your node that is blocked from the network.

 <hr>
 ## Common issues

-#### Nervad will not launch or crashes after launching
+#### nervad will not launch or crashes after launching
 The most common reason this occurs is if you already have another instance of nervad running in the background.
 If in doubt, try restarting your computer.

 If this did not fix the issue, check [the logs](#log-location) for more information.